Getting Roots — Blog & Insights

 What to Look for in a Soft Skills Training Program in India

 Not all soft skills training is created equal.
-If you are looking for a soft skills training company in India — whether for yourself, your team, or your organisation — here are the key factors to evaluate.
+If you are looking for a soft skills training company in India — whether for yourself, your team, or your organization — here are the key factors to evaluate.

 • Activity-Based Learning — The best programs use roleplay, group activities, and simulations — not just lectures.
 Skills are built through practice, not passive listening.